AdobeDocs/experience-manager-core-components.en/help/using/carousel.md

 To experience the Carousel Component as well as see examples of its configuration options as well as HTML and JSON output, visit the [Component Library](http://opensource.adobe.com/aem-core-wcm-components/library/carousel.html).

+### Technical Details {#technical-details}

+The latest technical documentation about the Carousel Component [can be found on GitHub](https://github.com/adobe/aem-core-wcm-components/blob/master/content/src/content/jcr_root/apps/core/wcm/components/carousel/v1/carousel).

+Further details about developing Core Components can be found in the [Core Components developer documentation](developing.md).

 ## Edit Dialog {#edit-dialog}

 The edit dialog allows the content author to add, rename, and rearrange slides as well as define the auto-transition settings.